ys-sherzad/keleya-pregnancy-app/README.md

 I really enjoyed working on this task, full of challenges and dealing with Header Images was a bit tricky.
 I wish I had more time to improve on UI and UX and also:

-* improve on the DatePicker. the `@react-native-community/datetimepicker` seems to be problematic in styling the text for both platforms,
+* improve the DatePicker component. the `@react-native-community/datetimepicker` seems to be problematic in styling the text for both platforms,
 * improve the Workout screen `Picker` items to be responsive on tablets and ipads,
-* fix workout option selected button on android,
+* fix the design of select button in Workout screen for Android,
 * improve upon `scale.ts` helper functions or perhaps use alternative libraries to handle responsiveness on tablets and ipads,
-* Write unit tests and finish up e2e tests with screenshots,
+* Write unit tests for few components such as WorkoutPicker, CheckBox...etc,  and finish up e2e tests with screenshots,
-* Prevent going back on the `Success` screen,
+* Prevent hardware back navigation on the `Success` screen,
+* fix import for platform specific files - Typescript
 * add subtle animations to the elements on screen load.